nhaouari/obsidian-textgenerator-plugin/README.md

 > Open AI API considers both Input and output tokens in their cost calculation [Open AI pricing] (https://openai.com/api/pricing/).

-## Control max_tokens
+## Control the size of the generated text

-By setting hotkey for both commands, "Increase max_tokens by 10" and "decrease max_tokens by 10," you can easily control the size of the generated text.
+You can easily control the size of the generated text by setting hotkey for both commands, "Increase max_tokens by 10" and "decrease max_tokens by 10,".
 The actual max_tokens appears in the status bar **'Text generator (max_tokens):"** .

 > To set a hotkey for a command, go to the "Settings" menu, then select the "Hotkeys" tab.
 You will see a list of all the available commands, along with the associated hotkey.
 Click on the desired command, then press the key combination you would like to use.
 Make sure that another application does not already use the key combination.